 What is the deadline for the Camp Lejeune lawsuit?

 The Camp Lejeune lawsuit deadline is August 10, 2024.
-After this date, victims of the contaminated water at Camp Lejeune will not be able to take legal action for their injuries ever again.
+After this date, you won't be able to take legal action for the contaminated water on base ever again.

 Don’t wait until it’s too late and miss out on the compensation you deserve.
 See if you have a case now to get started.